v8/v8.dev/src/docs/become-committer.md

 In the worst case, this can drag out for two weeks.
 Keep writing patches!
 Even in the rare cases where a nomination fails, the objection is usually something easy to address like “more patches” or “not enough people are familiar with this person’s work.”

+### How do I become an OWNER?

+In general only active Googlers can become and maintain OWNER status.
+The exceptions to this are features that are maintained by third-parties like certain ports or build configs.

 ### Setting up push access to the repository

 When you are accepted as a committer make sure to [set up push access to the repo](/docs/source-code#instructions).